-The Surgical Technology program prepares competent entry-level Surgical Technologists in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-We encourage holistic active learning experiences to graduate competent Surgical Technologists by instilling the values of evidence-based, ethical practice, professionalism, service, and life-long learning.
-We stress problem-solving, critical-thinking, and independent skill performance such that our graduates will provide quality care to the public in a positive and professional manner.
+The Surgical Technology program provides holistic active learning experiences to graduate competent Surgical Technologists by instilling the values of evidence-based, ethical practice, professionalism, service, and life-long learning.
+We stress problem-solving, critical-thinking, an independent skill performance such that our graduates will provide quality care to the public in a positive and professional manner.
 Our mission is consistent with that of Central Penn College.

 - 1. Applicants for the Surgical Technology program must have a high school diploma with a 2.5 GPA or higher or GED of 500 or higher and have completed two sciences with a C or higher; completed 1 algebra with a C or higher; and complete the reference application form. - 2.
-Students must have a minimum GPA of a 2.5 from the official transcripts from the last school attended to be considered for acceptance.

-- 3. Reference forms can be obtained from the Admissions Office. - 4.
+Students must have a minimum GPA of a 2.5 from the official transcripts from the last school attended to be considered for acceptance. - 3.
+Reference forms can be obtained from the Admissions Office. - 4.
 Must complete admissions interview. - 5.
 Must submit personal essay. - 6.
 If the student does not meet these criteria, they are able to file an appeal for acceptance to the Program Director.
 All core courses must be taken at Central Penn College.

-- Apply knowledge and skills during the pre-operative, intra-operative, and post-operative phases of patient care safely. - Demonstrate a strong surgical conscience and accountability and understand legal implications of an individual's actions as a member of the surgical team. - Employ appropriate ethical, professional, and respectful values while providing care to diverse populations within the healthcare system. - Incorporate the principles of anesthesia administration and explain each component of anesthesia preparation of the surgical patient. - Recognize the basic physical and biological needs required to sustain life, respect various spiritual and cultural needs, and demonstrate appropriate behavior in response to these needs - Demonstrate the methods of processing items during terminal disinfection and/or sterilization and apply principles of sterile storage and handling of sterile supplies. - Describe common and specialty surgical procedures including general surgery, obstetrics and gynecology, genitourinary, otorhinolaryngology, orthopedic, oral and maxillofacial, plastic and reconstructive, ophthalmic, cardiothoracic, peripheral vascular, and neurosurgery.
+- Apply knowledge and skills during the pre-operative, intra-operative, and post-operative phases of patient care safely. - Demonstrate a strong surgical conscience and accountability and understand legal implications of an individual's actions as a member of the surgical team. - Employ appropriate ethical, professional, and respectful values while providing care to diverse populations within the healthcare system. - Incorporate the principles of anesthesia administration and explain each component of anesthesia preparation of the surgical patient. - Recognize the basic physical and biological needs required to sustain life, respect various spiritual and cultural needs, and demonstrate appropriate behavior in response to these needs. - Demonstrate the methods of processing items during terminal disinfection and/or sterilization and apply principles of sterile storage and handling of sterile supplies. - Describe common and specialty surgical procedures including general surgery, obstetrics and gynecology, genitourinary, otorhinolaryngology, orthopedic, oral and maxillofacial, plastic and reconstructive, ophthalmic, cardiothoracic, peripheral vascular, and neurosurgery.